 You have saved your hard-earned dollars.
-Hired the best website design and development team in town.
-Worked diligently on writing your killer content.
-Invested the time and energy to ensure your site is written according to Google’s algorithms.
-Taken every imaginable step to ensure your website is being promoted socially.
+You have hired a website design and development team.
+You have worked diligently on writing your killer content.
+You have invested the time and energy to ensure your site content is following Google’s algorithms.
+In summary, you have taken every step possible to ensure your website is socially engaged.

 But wait!
 While taking all these necessary steps, was creating an ADA compliant site one of them?

-For starters, what is ADA compliance?
 The American with Disabilities Act (ADA) includes a requirement that certain businesses make accommodations for people with disabilities.
-Web content is included in this requirement.
-Basically, your web content should be accessible to the blind, deaf, and those who need to navigate by voice, screen readers, or other assisting technologies.
+Web content is part of this requirement.
+Your web content should be accessible to the blind, deaf, and those who need to navigate by voice, screen readers, or other assisting technologies.

 There are no clear accessibility guidelines.

 When it comes to ADA website compliance, there are no clear rules.
-That doesn’t let businesses off the hook, though.
+That doesn’t let businesses off the hook.
 If your business falls under ADA guidelines, you are responsible for providing an accessible website that accommodates users with disabilities.

-In a nutshell, ADA compliance is a bit subjective, which leads this website requirement open to interpretation.
-Basically, an ADA compliant website allows “reasonable accessibility” to Americans with Disabilities.
+ADA compliance is a bit subjective.
+An ADA compliant website allows “reasonable accessibility” to Americans with Disabilities.
 By making a good-faith effort to achieve reasonable accessibility for users with disabilities, businesses can get ahead of the regulatory curve in developing a compliant website and avoid potential lawsuits.